Manchester terror attack: 22 dead at Ariana Grande concert blast

 Manchester, England (CNN)At least 22 people, including children, have been killed in a bombing at an Ariana Grande concert in Manchester, in the deadliest attack on British soil since the 2005 London bombings.

-Police said they believe a man carrying explosives acted as a lone attacker and died in the powerful blast that shook part of the cavernous Manchester Arena as concertgoers streamed out after the pop star's final set.
+Police said they believe a man carrying explosives acted as a lone attacker and died in the powerful blast that shook part of the cavernous Manchester Arena as concertgoers streamed out after the American pop star's last song.

 British Prime Minister Theresa May chaired an emergency Cabinet meeting Tuesday and said the explosion was being treated as an "appalling terrorist attack."